RECIPE: Bouchons Au Chocolat

-Bouchon (BOO-shone) is the French word for cork; hence the name of these little chocolate cookie-cakes*, made in timbale molds, also called baba molds.
+Bouchon (BOO-shone) is the French word for cork; hence the name of these little chocolate cookie-cakes*, bouchons au chocolat.
+They’re made in timbale molds, also called baba molds (photo #2).

-This recipe, from Good Eggs, combines dark cocoa powder and melted semisweet chocolate make these bouchon: way to go to usher in a sweet new year.
+This recipe, from Good Eggs, combines dark cocoa powder and melted semisweet chocolate: Way to go to usher in a sweet new year!

 You can also use mini-muffin pans, but you lose the cork shape.